jzahmad/Whats-happening/README.md

-A personal blog publishing website
+An event blog publishing website